-In Augsburg they did not understand the timing of the Millennium.
+In Augsburg, they did not understand the timing of the Millennium.
 There is no Millennial kingdom before the first resurrection of the righteous but after it.
 The righteous i.e. saints will rise in the clouds to meet Christ there and they will rule with him a period of thousand years.
 The inhabitants of the kingdom are a diverse group; Those who have repented their sins and asking God for help, but also full pagans who have not even heard of Christ.
 Until the coming of Christ, Satan is still the king of this world, and only after the forces of Satan are destroyed by Christ’s troops and Satan is captured, can the administration of Christ and the Millennium begin.

 According to the Lutheran interpretation, the millennial kingdom is already underway: Christ rules with the saints from Heaven.
 Satan is already bound and unable to hurt the church.
-At the end, Satan will be released for a short time, but then destroyed.
+In the end, Satan will be released for a short time, but then destroyed.

 What if the Millennial kingdom does not come?

 A Lutheran website claims that the Millennial kingdom is not coming at the same time with the second coming of Christ: According to the Bible, the return of Christ is not followed by the Millennial kingdom on Earth, but immediately the last judgment, Heaven and Hell.